-1 2 Subscribed and sworn to or affirmed before me this [date] by Testator, and by and, witnesses. , the 3 (Seal) 4 5 (S Signed) 6 7 Official capacity of officer) 8 (b) A signature affixed to a self-proving affidavit attached to a will is considered a 9 signature affixed to the will, if necessary to prove the will's due execution.
-If so, however, the 10 will is not to be considered self-proved.
-11 (c) A will that is self-proved creates a rebuttable presumption that all execution 12 formalities have been met.
-If a will is self-proved, it is not necessary than an attesting witness 13 testify in court or that other evidence of proper execution be presented as to the circumstances of 14 its execution.
-15 Reporters' Note 16 17 18 19 20 21 This provision is related to the earlier discussion regarding the mismatch between the requirements for validity and the requirements to make a will self-proved, and is drafted to comport with the federal regulations found in 25 CFR §§ 15.7 and 15.8.
+1 2 Subscribed and sworn to or affirmed before me this [date] by, the Testator, and by and, witnesses.
+3 (Seal) 4 5 (Signed) 6 7 (Official capacity of officer) 8 (b) A signature affixed to a self-proving affidavit attached or referring to a will is 9 considered a signature affixed to the will, if necessary to prove the will's due execution.
+If so, 10 however, the will is not to be considered self-proved.
+11 (c) If a will is self-proved, it is not necessary that an attesting witness testify in court or 12 that other evidence of proper execution be presented as to the circumstances of its execution.
+13 Reporters' Note 14 15 16 17 18 19 This provision is related to the earlier discussion regarding the mismatch between the requirements for validity and the requirements to make a will self-proved, and is drafted to comport with the federal regulations found in 25 CFR §§ 15.7 and 15.8.
 Again, whatever the tribe determines within its own TPC, the question remains over whether/to what extent it would meet the existing rules for trust/restricted property.
-22 23 24 25 26 27 On allowing the signature on the SPA to count as a disinterested witness's signature to the will: see Estate of Edward Kappaisruk Ramoth , Sr., 56 IBIA 271 (I.B.I.A.), 2013 WL 3054072 (2013) (clarifying earlier dicta to hold that a will signed by only one disinterested witness along with a notary's signature on the self-proving affidavit could qualify as a validly executed (although not self-proved) will, irrespective of the intent with which the notary signed the affidavit).
-28 29 30 31 Note that b/c of some semantic difficulty, this drafted provision avoids a single-paragraph acknowledgment/attestation as can sometimes be found in TPCS.
-See, e.g. , Chitimacha § 205 (Self-Proved Will-Form)
+20 21 22 23 24 25 26 On allowing the signature on the SPA to count as a disinterested witness's signature to the will: see Estate of Edward Kappaisruk Ramoth , Sr., 56 IBIA 271 (I.B.I.A.), 2013 WL 3054072 (2013) (clarifying earlier dicta to hold that a will signed by only one disinterested witness along with a notary's signature on the self-proving affidavit could qualify as a validly executed (although not self-proved) will, irrespective of the intent with which the notary signed the affidavit).
+27 28 29 Note that b/c of some semantic difficulty, this drafted provision avoids a single-paragraph acknowledgment/attestation as can sometimes be found in TPCS.
+See, e.g. , Chitimacha § 205 (Self-Proved Will-Form) 30 31 SECTION 3-307.

-SECTION 3-305.
 WHO MAY WITNESS.
-Any disinterested adult individual

-- 2 generally competent to be a witness in court under Tribal law may act as a witness to a will.
-The - 3 spouse or close relative of a witness is not considered interested unless that witness is also a - 4 beneficiary under the will.
-A will executed without the required number of disinterested - 5 witnesses is invalid.
+Any disinterested adult individual 32 generally competent to be a witness in court under Tribal Nation law may act as a witness to a 33 will.
+The spouse or relative of a witness is not considered interested unless that witness is also a beneficiary under the will.

-This provision is very strict.
+This provision is very strict, and should be read together with Section 3-302.
 It was drafted to signal the requirement of, and to comport with, CFR reg 15.4, and again implicates the questions raised above about the desirability of moving all "validity" requirements to the highest common denominator to avoid inadvertent partial intestacy.
 Should the tribe decide that it would prefer a more forgiving rule regarding witness qualification, there are options: